-On the third Wednesday of the month (and the 5th Wednesday if there is one), we review a 'Core Occupational/Environmental Toxin' chapter from Sullivan and Krieger's Clinical Environmental Health and Toxic Exposures , Rom's Environmental and Occupational Medicine , and from Occupational, Industrial, and Environmental Toxicology (Greenberg, ed.).
+On the third Wednesday of the month (and the 5th Wednesday if there is one), we review a 'Core Occupational/Environmental Toxin' chapter from Sullivan and Krieger's Clinical Environmental Health and Toxic Exposures , Rom's Environmental and Occupational Medicine , and from Occupational, Industrial, and Environmental Toxicology (Greenberg, ed.) .
 This is intended to allow the Fellow to cover all of the major occupational and environmental disorders in depth through the 24 month Fellowship.
-The list of topics is at the bottom of this page.

-On the fourth Wednesday of the month, we review a "Toxicologic Principles" chapter from Goldfrank's Toxicologic Emergencies.
-This is intended to allow the fellow to look in-depth into the core toxicology principles over the 24 month fellowship.
-The list of these topics is at the bottom of this page.
+On the fourth Wednesday of the month, we review a "Toxicologic Principles" chapter from Goldfrank's Toxicologic Emergencies .
+This is intended to allow the Fellow to look in-depth into the core toxicology principles over the 24 month fellowship.

-After our M&M on the third Thursday, we have a Journal Club on recent and important articles/topics.
+We have a monthly Journal Club on recent and important articles/topics.
 Articles are chosen by the faculty and reviewed by faculty, fellows, residents, and students.
-Our journal clubs are taped and the podcast is available on iTunes .
+Our journal clubs are recorded and available on our tox podcast website.

-On Tuesday mornings, the fellows and faculty participate in a multi-state teleconference.
-Clinical toxicologists from several states, including Oregon, Washington, and New Jersey, routinely participate and discuss cases from the week.
+On Mondays at 1pm, the fellows and faculty participate in a multi-state teleconference.
+Clinical toxicologists from several states and provinces, including Oregon, Washington, Calgary, and New Jersey, routinely participate and discuss cases from the week.
 This allows for in-depth discussions of common topics in clinical toxicology as well as laboratory toxicology.
 Our fellows present cases for this conference once per month.

 National case conference